Skip to main content

 • Maximum Length of Stay

 Further, it is important to note that for Strategic Restrictions all restriction types & options are available.
-However, for Tactical Restrictions only the Restriction Type Arrival is available to use.
+However, for Tactical Restrictions only the options Minimum Length of Stay (by either Arrival or Stay) and Closed to Stay are available to use.
+The type you wish to use for a property can be configured in Settings - Optimization.

 How do these restriction types translate to my PMS?